ShaonMahmood/data_cleansing_using_spark/README.md

-# Setting Up PySpark on Mac with Jupyter Notebook
+# Setting Up PySpark on Mac to run the notebook

 ## 1. Install Homebrew (If not already installed)